-Request the Forest SDK here.
-You'll receive an email right away with the download links for macOS, Linux (.deb), Linux (.rpm), and Linux (bare-bones).
+Download the Forest SDK here, where you can find links for Windows, macOS, Linux (.deb), Linux (.rpm), and Linux (bare-bones).

 All installation mechanisms, except the bare-bones package, require administrative privileges to install.
 To use the QVM and Quil Compiler from the bare-bones package, you will have to install the prerequisite dependencies on your own